pharmpy/pharmpy/docs/frem.rst

 	\bar{\Omega} = \Omega_{11} - \Omega_{12} \Omega_{22}^{-1} \Omega_{21} =  \Omega_{11} - \Omega_{21}^T \Omega_{22}^{-1} \Omega_{21}

 The presented results are the 5th and 95th percetiles of the standard deviations of the parameters from :math:`\bar{\Omega}`.
-The observed standard deviation is the conditional
+The observed standard deviation is the conditional.

 The plot display the original unexplained variability with the uncertainty for all parameter and covariate combinations.